 - Words must surely be counted among the most powerful drugs man ever invented.

 - Thinking is harder work than hard work.

 - Extremists think ‘communication’ means agreeing with them.

 - Words sing.
 They hurt.
 They teach.
 They sanctify.
 They were man’s first, immeasurable feat of magic.
 They liberated us from ignorance and our barbarous past.

-Leo Rosten was a Polish-born American humorist in the fields of scriptwriting, storywriting, journalism, and Yiddish lexicography.
+Leo Rosten was a Polish-born American humourist in the fields of scriptwriting, story-writing, journalism, and Yiddish lexicography.
 He was also a political scientist interested especially in the relationship of politics and the media.
 His books included The Education of Hyman Kaplan and The Joys of Yiddish.

 Please click here for our Literary Birthday Calendar